 When handling a large number of calls and completing multiple tasks, it is expected that some points can be missed occasionally.

-Convirza has recorded calls and analyzed them for more than 18 years.
+Convirza has recorded calls and analyzed them for over 18 years.
 We can help you get the most out of your phone conversations.
 If you are ready to start recording your calls, we can show you how easy it can be.
 Schedule a customized demo today.

 When was the last time you faced difficulty around customer calls?
-And, did you feel that a recorded call would have been helpful to address the issues.
-Do let us know in the comments section below.
+And did you feel that a recorded call would have been helpful to address the issues?
+Please let us know in the comments section below.